perseusrealdeal/TheTechnologicalTree/README.md

 - Preconfigured GitHub CI, .gitignore, README, and LICENSE

 # License
-- All files from this repository is under license based on MIT.
+- All files from this repository is under license based on MIT
-- Have a look at [LICENSE](/LICENSE) for details.
+- Have a look at [LICENSE](/LICENSE) for details

-# Editor, prepared by
+# Editors, prepared by
 Mikhail Zhigulin, mzhigulin@gmail.com